Mabel Brookes

 Dame Mabel Brookes, DBE (15 June 1890 – 30 April 1975) was an Australian community worker, activist, socialite, writer, historian, memoirist and humanitarian.
-Born Mabel Balcombe Emmerton in Raveloe, South Yarra, Victoria in 1890, her best-known service was as president of the Queen Victoria Hospital from 1923 to 1970, where she presided over the addition of three new wings within ten years.
+Born Mabel Balcombe Emmerton at Raveloe, South Yarra, Victoria in 1890, her best-known service was as president of the Queen Victoria Hospital from 1923 to 1970, where she presided over the addition of three new wings within ten years.

 Early life and marriage

-Born on 15 June 1890, Brookes was the only child of a Melbourne lawyer H. Emmerton and his wife.
+Born on 15 June 1890, Brookes was the only child of Melbourne lawyer Harry Emmerton, originally from England, and his wife Alice.
 After being withdrawn from kindergarten by her mother in order to avoid 'developing a bad accent', Mabel described her childhood as a lonely one; she was educated by her father and a series of governesses.
-While recuperating from an illness in The Briars in Mornington, she heard from her grandmother, Emma Balcome, of her Balcombe ancestors who lived in The Briars in Saint Helena at the time of the exile of Napoleon.
+While recuperating from an illness at The Briars in Mornington, she heard from her grandmother, Emma Balcome, of her Balcombe ancestors who lived in The Briars in Saint Helena at the time of the exile of Napoleon.
 She developed a fascination with Saint Helena and Napoleon's exile there.
 Another ancestor, Sir William Doveton, was a member of the council of Saint Helena when Napoleon was there.

 When Mabel was 14, a young man allegedly told her mother that Mabel was 'dull, plain and reads too much', prompting a dramatic change in her parents' approach to her upbringing.
 After being presented at the Edwardian court in London, at 18 Mabel was engaged to Norman Brookes, a tennis player, who was the first Australian to win Wimbledon.
 They married in St Paul's Anglican Cathedral, Melbourne, on 19 April 1911.
 In 1914, with a baby daughter, she accompanied Brookes on his tennis trips to Europe and the USA.
 Whilst in the USA Norman Brookes and Tony Wilding won the Davis Cup, which Mabel supposedly used as a rose bowl.